-Because she loves to investigate this kind of crap, The Ashley set out to answer some of the questions she’s always had regarding the show.
+The Ashley set out to answer some of the questions that ‘Survivor’ fans may have about the show.

 How do the women on the show manage to stay hairless the whole time they’re on the island?
 Are they given razors?

-Anyway, Jeff Probst answered this question during a conference call with reporters back in 2008, telling them, “There is absolutely nothing, nothing.
-They are given exactly what we say they have.
+Jeff Probst answered this question during a conference call with reporters back in 2008.
+“There is absolutely nothing, nothing.
+They are given exactly what we say they have,” he said.

 “I think some of the people get a laser procedure that will go in a little deeper than a shave will go.
 [The] women have more hair than you can see.
 They don’t have tweezers, they don’t shave.
 The guys don’t get anything.”